ogait001/academic-profile/_posts/2026-05-01-the-is-and-the-am.md

 ## References

-Aristotle. *Physics.*
+-Aristotle. *Physics.*

-Augustine of Hippo. *Confessions.*
+-Augustine of Hippo. *Confessions.*

-Boethius. *The Consolation of Philosophy.*
+-Boethius. *The Consolation of Philosophy.*

-Thomas Aquinas. *Summa Theologiae.*
+-Thomas Aquinas. *Summa Theologiae.*

-Heidegger, Martin. *Being and Time.*
+-Heidegger, Martin. *Being and Time.*

-Husserl, Edmund. *On the Phenomenology of the Consciousness of Internal Time.*
+-Husserl, Edmund. *On the Phenomenology of the Consciousness of Internal Time.*

-Bergson, Henri. *Time and Free Will.*
+-Bergson, Henri. *Time and Free Will.*

-Einstein, Albert. *Relativity: The Special and the General Theory.*
+-Einstein, Albert. *Relativity: The Special and the General Theory.*

-Kierkegaard, Søren. *Either/Or; The Sickness Unto Death.*
+-Kierkegaard, Søren. *Either/Or; The Sickness Unto Death.*

-Wilde, Oscar. *The Picture of Dorian Gray.*
+-Wilde, Oscar. *The Picture of Dorian Gray.*

-Donne, John. *Devotions upon Emergent Occasions, Meditation XVII.*
+-Donne, John. *Devotions upon Emergent Occasions, Meditation XVII.*

-*The Holy Bible* — Book of Ecclesiastes; Book of Exodus; Gospel of John; Gospel of Luke; First Letter to the Corinthians; Second Letter of Peter; Gospel of Matthew.
+-The Holy Bible — Book of Ecclesiastes; Book of Exodus; Gospel of John; Gospel of Luke; First Letter to the Corinthians; Second Letter of Peter; Gospel of Matthew.
+ -Gladiator (dir.
+Ridley Scott).

 ---

 *Note on Sources and Method: Oscar Gaitan develops this framework as part of a broader topology of time and experience in which temporal existence is structured lemniscatically, with the present moment as the invariant crossing point between the loops of memory and anticipation.
 This essay addresses the ontological, relational, and theological dimensions of that structure as they bear on the question of identity and its ground.
 The philosophical and literary references — Heidegger, Husserl, Augustine, Aristotle, Aquinas, Boethius, Bergson, Kierkegaard, Einstein, Donne, Wilde — are not sources for the argument but parallel witnesses to aspects of it, or interlocutors with whom the argument is in dialogue.
 The argument stands or falls on its own structural coherence.
 The scriptural readings offered here are philosophical and contemplative rather than exegetical in the technical scholarly sense.*

----

-### Related Essays

-- [The Lemniscate of Time](/academic-profile/2026/03/20/the-lemniscate-of-time/) — The foundational framework of cyclical return and crossing-point topology
-- [The Infinite Interior](/academic-profile/2026/05/01/the-infinite-interior/) — On space, change, and the integrity of the self through continuous transition
-- [The Artificial Selection](/academic-profile/2026/04/01/the-artificial-selection/) — On civilizational replacement versus genuine transformation
-- [Alpha and Omega](/academic-profile/2026/05/10/alpha-and-omega/) — On the self-sustaining ground of the Now
-- [Against You Alone](/academic-profile/2026/05/08/against-you-alone/) — On moral interiority and the irreducible witness
-- [De-Roling God](/academic-profile/2026/05/09/de-roling-god/) — On divine presence and the structure of genuine relation
-- [One Day](/academic-profile/2026/04/08/one-day/) — On the inhabited Now and temporal presence